Lithospheric flexure

 This phenomenon was first described in the late 19th century to explain the shorelines uplifted in Scandinavia by the removal of large ice massed during the last glaciation.
-G. K. Gilbert used it to explain the uplifted shorelines of Lake Bonneville.
+American geologist G. K. Gilbert used it to explain the uplifted shorelines of Lake Bonneville.
 The concept was not retaken until the 1950s by Vening Meinesz.

 The geometry of the lithospheric bending is often modeled adopting a pure elastic thin plate approach (sometimes by fitting the gravity anomaly produced by that bending rather than more direct data of it).
 The thickness of such plate that best fits the observed lithospheric bending is called the equivalent elastic thickness of the lithosphere and is related to the stiffness or rigidity of the lithosphere.
 These lithospheric bending calculations are typically performed following the Euler-Bernoulli bending formulation, or alternatively the Lagrange equation.